-REFERENCE(S): CODE OF ALABAMA 16-37-1, AAC § 290-6-1-.10(1-3) revised
+REFERENCE(S): CODE OF ALABAMA 16-37-1, AAC § 290 0-6-110(1-3) revised l HISTORY: ADOPTED: JUNE 17, 2013; REVISED: ; FORMERLY: NEV V

 4.84 LIVE WORK IN CAREER/TECHNICAL PROGRAMS

 The Crenshaw County Board of Education recognizes live work as being a valuable tool for students in career/technical programs to assist students in developing workplace competencies as a tool for positive community relations.
 Live work experiences are authorized by the Crenshaw County Board of Education in career/technical classes when the following guidelines are followed.